modded-android/.github/profile/README.md

 ## Overview
 Modded Android is a full fork of the Android Open Source Project (AOSP), built from the ground up to return to the core principles of AOSP: openness, flexibility, and user control.
 Our mission is to provide a clean, customizable, and community-driven Android experience, free from bloatware and proprietary constraints, while staying true to the spirit of open-source development.

+## Current Goals

+we are currently replacing a number of applications and configurations. namely in the system partition.
+Things like Gmail, messages, the keyboard and the DNS configuration are being replaced by open and transparent alternatives.
+These include but are not limited too Proton applications, the FUTO Keyboard and NextDNS.

 ## Philosophy
 Modded Android aims to:
 - **Restore AOSP's Roots**: Focus on a lightweight, transparent, and customizable operating system, prioritizing user freedom.